Off the beaten path Kauai: 18 secret(ish) activities and tips

-2. Loco Coco Shave Ice
+Eat Loco Coco Shave Ice

 There are many great Hawaiian shave ice places on the Garden Island, but Loco Coco is really special and is absolutely off the beaten path Kauai.
 Located inside a little portable trailer in a random parking lot in Poipu, they serve their hand-shaved ice with all organic ingredients, including fruit juices, crushed fruit on top, and ice cream on the bottom.
 De-lish!
 Poipu has a lot to offer for being a small town.

-8. Kalaheo Coffee Company
+Get local at Kalaheo Coffee Company

 Hands down, this is the best breakfast on the island.
-The baked good at Kalaheo Coffee Company are crazy good – our kids scramble out of bed early if we dangle the offer of a “knuckle” from here (sort of a free-form cinnamon roll with icing).
+The baked goods at Kalaheo Coffee Company are crazy good – our kids scramble out of bed early if we dangle the offer of a “knuckle” from here (sort of a free-form cinnamon roll with icing).
 The omelettes and scrambles are delicious, and the pineapple French toast with coconut syrup is a favorite.
 Open for breakfast and lunch every day, and dinner Tuesday through Saturday.
 Sooooo good.

 And want to pin this for planning your own family trip and seeking out off the beaten path Kauai?
 Go for it!!